-Highlights from the 2016-2017 season include an all-British song recital with tenor Dominic Armstrong at the Freeport Memorial Library, Arnold Schoenberg’s Das Buch der hängenden Gärten Op.
+Last season’s highlights include an all-British song recital with tenor Dominic Armstrong at the Freeport Memorial Library, Arnold Schoenberg’s Das Buch der hängenden Gärten Op.
 15 with soprano Sarah Brailey at the Brooklyn Historical Society, and a collaboration with Jake Heggie performing his works at National Sawdust with tenor Zach Finkelstein.
-Mr. Brofman will also perform songs by Zemlinsky and Pfitzner with baritone Tobias Greenhalgh and Kristina Bachrach, take part in a rare complete performance of Hanns Eisler’s Hollywood Songbook, and give the world premiere of a new work by Tom Cipullo, written in honor of his wedding to the violinist Stani Dimitrova.
+Mr. Brofman also performed songs by Zemlinsky and Pfitzner with baritone Tobias Greenhalgh and Kristina Bachrach, took part in a rare complete performance of Hanns Eisler’s Hollywood Songbook, and gave the world premiere of Rapture by Tom Cipullo, written in honor of his wedding to the violinist Stani Dimitrova.

-Highlights from past seasons included all- Brahms programs in Boston, Philadelphia, New York and South Bend, Indiana; performances of Benjamin Britten’s Seven Sonnets of Michelangelo and Cabaret Songs at the Brooklyn Historical Society as part of a centennial celebration; Dichterliebe with baritone Michael Kelly at Bargemusic, a four city tour to promote his first CD New Voices, and yearly residencies at the Sembrich and the Lake George Music Festival in upstate New York.
+Highlights from past seasons included all- Brahms programs in Boston, Philadelphia, New York and South Bend, Indiana; performances of Benjamin Britten’s Seven Sonnets of Michelangelo and Cabaret Songs at the Brooklyn Historical Society as part of a centennial celebration; Dichterliebe with baritone Michael Kelly at Bargemusic, a performance of songs of the great war at the WWI Memorial in Kansas City, MO, a four-city tour to promote his first CD New Voices, and yearly residencies at the Sembrich and the Lake George Music Festival in upstate New York.